-These settings appear when Output Port is set to Single Mode at Standard OTDR application.
+SplitterThese settings appear when Output Port is set to Single Mode at Standard OTDR application.
+For MU100023A, these settings always appear.

 Determines the minimum loss for detection as Splitter event in the Events analysis.

 5.1.2.3 Pass/Fail